Iconography

 Size Scale

-Icons exist at five sizes plus a specialized status tier for product UI.
+Icons exist at five sizes.
 No arbitrary interpolation — if a context doesn't fit a scale level, use the next size up.

-Default: SM (16px) for standard interactive elements and status indicators.
+Default: SM (16px) for standard interactive elements.
 No intermediate sizes — if a context doesn't fit, use the next size up.
-The 14–16px status tier is for product UI only.

 SVG Technical Specification